Itaymizik/Data-Projects/README.md

 # Data-project
-Small to medium sized projects
+Small to medium projects that focus on data cleaning, machine learning algorithms, visualization and inference